allenwest24/Key-Logger/README.md

 # Key-Logger
 Making a key logger tool while taking the ethical hacking course.

+!!!This keylogger works if you download it and all the libraries it requires, however, it is very simple to package this into a .exe file.
+I want to stay out of jail so I didn't do that.!!!

 The following info will be the instructions on how to set up the workspace needed to make this yourself, as well as how it works and other concepts:
 - This is for Windows.
 We need to install python.
   - Google and download Sublime Text.